-After a total joint replacement, is it possible to get back to sport?
-Yes!
-And here's why it's important that you do.
+After a total knee replacement, is it possible to get back to sport?
+Yes.
+Here is why it is important that you do.

-Watch Dr. Stone explain why it's important to build muscle after a joint replacement
+Dr. Stone explains why it's important to build muscle after a joint replacement

-Finally to running: Running is the most common request we get from our athletes who need total knees.
-The data is that whether you run a mile or walk a mile, the total force on the joint is the same, since you take fewer steps when running.
-The peak forces are higher depending on the type of surface, the smoothness of the gait, the shoe wear and other factors.
-If you must run, run with great form on soft surfaces with new absorbent shoes.
-I have never seen a total knee become worn out from running nor have any of my peers who I have asked.
-In general cycling is a more logical sport as it limits the impact, but logic is not the reason we run.
+The data shows that whether you run a mile or walk a mile, the total force on the joint is the same.
+The peak forces vary depending on the running surface, the smoothness of the gait, shoe wear, and other factors.
+So if you choose to run, run with great form on soft surfaces with new, shock-absorbing running shoes.
+(Cycling is a more logical sport, as it limits the impact factor—but logic is not the reason we run.)
+In my years of practice, I have never seen a total knee become worn out from running nor have any of my peers.

 To sum up: If you have been told you need a total knee replacement, first check the options and make sure you really do need one.
 If you end up getting a total knee replacement, it need not be the end of your active life.
 Use it as an excuse to become fitter, faster, and stronger than you have been in years.

 Total body fitness conditioning is the key to a long-lasting joint replacement.
 So get back to your exercise, work on building muscle, and enjoy your freedom to move.
 While you may no longer be “all-natural,” your bionic self may surprise you.

 Article originally published April 15, 2015.
 Updated & republished July 26, 2020 by Kevin R. Stone, MD with scientific and content updates.